 Depending on the severity of the break, a fracture may keep employees from work or permanently diminish the victim’s quality of life.
-After a workplace accident, employees are entitled to workers’ compensation benefits to cover the costs associated with the injury and time out of work.
+After a Riverside workplace accident, employees are entitled to workers’ compensation benefits to cover the costs associated with the injury and time out of work.
 If someone else was responsible for causing the injury, a lawsuit may help individuals with broken bones pay for medical expenses, lost income, and pain and suffering.

-The top three causes for fractures are: (1) falls, (2) osteoporosis and (3) car accidents.
+The top three causes for fractures are (1) falls, (2) osteoporosis, and (3) car accidents.
 Other common causes for broken bones, in no particular order, are:

 Certain conditions such as osteoporosis can increase the risk of a bone break during minor accidents, but any forceful impact can result in a bone fracture.
-Falls, vehicle accidents, violent altercations, infections, tumors, defective medical implants, sports incidents, and workplace accidents are some of the most common causes for broken bones.
+Falls, vehicle accidents, violent altercations, infections, tumors, defective medical implants, sports incidents, and workplace accidents are some of the most common causes of broken bones.

 Our holistic approach to injury claims allows us to maximize financial recovery for our clients.
 In many cases, we can hold multiple parties liable for contributing to an injury.
 For more than three decades, residents of Riverside have trusted us with helping them recover compensation for broken bone injuries.
 Our compassionate, supportive, and aggressive approach to personal injury law has allowed us to build a reputation for excellence that shows in our preeminent ratings and client reviews.